aither64/haveclip-core/README.md

 Serial mode has it's limitations.
-It does not work in all applications, especially applications which are checking clipboard contents whenever it changes, e.g. VirtualBox, Nautilus.
+It does not work in all applications, especially applications which are checking clipboard contents whenever it changes, e.g. VirtualBox, caja.
 HaveClip has problematic applications on blacklist and is ignoring them.
 Serial batches do not work in them.
 This blacklist is so far hardcoded, it will be user editable in the future versions.